microsoft/fast/sites/website/src/docs/design-systems/creating-a-design-system.md

 const styles = css`:host { font-size: var(font-size-large)}`;
 ```
 ### `default`
 The `default` property naturally defines the default value for the Design System property.
-This is the value that gets used when an app author applies the `use-defaults` attribute (more on that later).
+This is the value that gets used when an app author applies the `use-defaults` attribute (see [`use-defaults`](#use-defaults)).

 :::important
 Notice the the default value is assigned as a property of the config and not directly to the *property itself*; the property is declared but never assigned a value.
 This is important because each instance of a provider inherits unset properties from a parent provider (if it exists); if each provider *set* each property explicitly to the default then there would be no inheritance.